-ICES Stock Assessment Database, October 2019.
+ICES Stock Assessment Database, November 2020.
 ICES, Copenhagen

-Status summary of Barents Sea stocks in 2019, relative to the ICES maximum sustainable yield (MSY) approach and precautionary approach (PA).
+Figure 8 Status summary of Barents Sea stocks in 2020, relative to the ICES maximum sustainable yield (MSY) approach and precautionary approach (PA).
 Grey represents unknown reference points.
-For the MSY approach: green represents a stock that is either fished below F{MSY} or where the stock size is greater than MSY B{trigger}; red represents a stock status that is either fished above F{MSY} or where the stock size is lower than MSY B{trigger}.
-For the PA: green represents a stock that is fished at or below F{PA} while the stock size is equal to or greater than B{pa}; orange represents a stock that is fished between F{pa} and F{lim} or has a stock size between B{lim} and B{pa}; red represents a stock that is fished above F{lim} or where the stock size is lower that B{pa} and a stock size above B{pa} are defined as being inside safe biological limits.
+For the MSY approach: green represents a stock that is either fished below FMSY or where the stock size is greater than MSY Btrigger; red represents a stock status that is either fished above FMSY or where the stock size is lower than MSY Btrigger.
+For the PA: green represents a stock that is fished at or below FPA while the stock size is equal to or greater than Bpa; red represents a stock that is fished above FIIm or where the stock size is less than BIIm.
+Stocks having a fishing mortality below or at Fpa and a stock size above Bpa are defined as being inside safe biological limits.
 If this condition is not fulfilled, the stock is defined as being outside safe biological limits.
 For stock-specific information, see Table A1 in the Annex.

-Figure 9Status summary of Barents Sea stocks in 2019, relative to the EU Marine Strategy Framework Directive (MSFD) assessment criteria of the level of pressure of fishing activity (D3C1) and reproductive capacity of the stock (D3C2).
-Green represents the proportion of stocks that are either fished below F{MSY} or where the stock size is greater than MSY B{trigger}, for criteria D3C1 and D3C2.
-Red represents the proportion of stocks that are either fished above F{MSY} or where the stock size is lower than MSY B{trigger}, for criteria D3C1 and D3C2.
+Figure 9Status summary of Barents Sea stocks in 2020.
+Green represents the proportion of stocks that are either fished below $F{MSY}$ or where the stock size is greater than MSY $B{trigger}$ .
+Red represents the proportion of stocks that are either fished above $F{MSY}$ or where the stock size is lower than MSY $B{trigger}$ .
 Grey represents the proportion of stocks without MSY reference points.
 For stock-specific information, see Table A1 in the Annex.

 The northern shrimp stock has been assessed against MSY and PA reference points, and is considered to be well above safe biological limits.
-The stock biomass has been above $B{trigger}$ and fishing mortality below F{MSY} throughout the history of the fishery (Figure 10).
+The stock biomass has been above $B{trigger}$ and fishing mortality below $F{MSY}$ throughout the history of the fishery (Figure 10).
 There is no ICES assessment for red king crab or snow crab, though they are assessed nationally.
-In the Norwegian zone, red king crab has been fished above F{MSY} in recent years and stock biomass is likely to have fallen below B{pa} .
-Snow crab on the Norwegian shelf is currently estimated to be below B{pa} , but fished above F{MSY} .
-Because of the recent development of the fishery only a short time-series exists, leading to high uncertainty around the status of this stock.
+In the Norwegian zone, red king crab has been fished above $F{MSY}$ in recent years while stock biomass is estimated to be above $B{lim}$ .
+Snow crab has established itself relatively recently on the Norwegian shelf and stock size is assumed to be increasing despite being fished above $F{MSY}$ .
+Because of the recent emergence of the fishery, only a short time-series exists, leading to high uncertainty around the status of this stock.

 The average ratio of fishing mortality (F) to F reference points for category 1 demersal stocks has been above 1 throughout the history of the fishery.
-In the last decade, the main reason for this has been the golden redfish fishery that has been conducted above long-term sustainable levels (Figure 10).
-Fishing mortalities on cod and haddock were reduced to F{MSY} or lower after 2007, and the SSB of both stocks have been well above MSY $B{trigger}$ since then; this is despite declining trends in SSBs in the last years.
+In the last decade, the main reason for this has been the golden redfish (reg.27.1-2) fishery that has been conducted above long-term sustainable levels (Figure 10).
+Fishing mortalities on cod and haddock were reduced to $F{MSY}$ or lower after 2007, and the SSB of both stocks have been well above MSY $B{trigger}$ since then; this is despite declining trends in SSBs in the last years.

-The ratio of SSB to stock status reference points for the pelagic beaked redfish shows an increasing trend over the time-series, with SSB remaining above MSY B{trigger} since the mid-1990s (Figure 10).
+The ratio of SSB to stock status reference points for the pelagic beaked redfish shows an increasing trend over the time-series, with SSB remaining above MSY Btrigger since the mid-1990s (Figure 10).
 In recent years, the ratio has stabilized.

-Capelin SSB has fluctuated over time, falling to at or below MSY B{trigger} every decade since the mid-1980s, followed by periods with high SSB (Figure 10).
+Capelin SSB has fluctuated over time, falling to at or below MSY Btrigger every decade since the mid-1980s, followed by periods with high SSB (Figure 10).